Do you know what the largest traffic source for your blog is? It’s not social media or direct visitors…

 You should never stuff your blog posts with keywords, but you should include them when it makes sense and feels natural.
 Here are some keyword-related questions you should be asking yourself:

 - Research – have you performed keyword research to see which phrases are popular and related to the post you are writing?
-If not, this video will teach you how to do keyword research.
+If not, this post will teach you how to do keyword research.

 - Headline – have you included keywords within your headline?
 Your headline should be attractive and contain phrases that people may use when searching on Google.